Annual Report 2018

 Improving access to quality, specialist surgery & rehabilitation

-With one of the highest population growth rates globally, the absolute number of people affected by disability in Tanzania will continue to increase.
+Tanzania has one of the highest population growth rates globally.
+As a result, the number of people affected by disability in Tanzania will continue to increase.
 People living with disabilities experience disproportionate levels of poverty and exclusion from social and economic activities, and children with disabilities are particularly vulnerable.
-Access to high quality surgical and rehabilitative care can mitigate the impact of a disability on a person’s health and development.
-Yet, despite the significant need in Tanzania, the availability of specialist healthcare is seriously limited.
+More than half of children with disabilities do not attend school due to the stigma and challenges surrounding their condition.
+Illiteracy among Tanzanians with a disability is 48%.
+Compounding this struggle is a shortage of high quality surgical and rehabilitative care providers.
+As a result, even if a person knew that their condition could be treated and sought out treatment, the availability of specialist healthcare is limited.

-In Tanzania, only an estimated 3.1% of adults with a disability receive income from paid employment.
+In Tanzania, only an estimated 3.1% of adults with a disability are gainfully employed.

 Estimates suggest that only 51% of boys and 42% of girls with disabilities in Tanzania will complete primary school education.